clux/modul8/docs/api.md

 ## Middleware

-Middleware come in two forms: pre-processing and post-processing: in short terms before and after middleware.
+Middleware come in two forms: pre-processing and post-processing:

  - `.before()` middleware is applied before analysing dependencies as well as before compiling.
  - `.after()` middleware is only applied to the output right before it gets written.